ibm-cloud-docs/vpc/security-groups-configure.md

 ```
 {: pre}

-## Setting up the security groups for your virtual server instance using the API
+## Setting up the security groups for your virtual server instance by using the API
 {: #sg-using-api}
 {: api}